grantibrees/keepr/Readme.md

 #### Visualization:

-- Visitors can see all public keeps (login not required)
-- Keeps are displayed in a card like format with all data rendered
-- Users have a dashboard route to see all their keeps and vaults
+[x] - Visitors can see all public keeps (login not required) [x] - Keeps are displayed in a card like format with all data rendered [x] - Users have a dashboard route to see all their keeps and vaults [ ] - Created Keeps on Dashboard?
-- Users can only see vaults they created
+[x] - Users can only see vaults they created
-- Users can View all the keeps in a given vault
-- Anytime a `keep` is `kept in a vault` the relevant count should go up
+[x] - Users can View all the keeps in a given vault [x] - Anytime a `keep` is `kept in a vault` the relevant count should go up

 #### Functionality:

 - Users can:

-- Register, login and be automatically logged on page refresh
-- Create and Delete Keeps
+[x] - Register, login and be automatically logged on page refresh [x] - Create and Delete Keeps
-- Create and Delete Vaults
+[x] - Create and Delete Vaults
-- Only Delete **things they created**
+[x] - Only Delete **things they created**
-- Add Keeps to Vaults
+[x] - Add Keeps to Vaults
-- Remove Keeps from Vaults
+[x] - Remove Keeps from Vaults

 ### Finished?